erikw/tmux-powerline/README.md

 You can also enable the debug mode in your config file.
 Look for the `TMUX_POWERLINE_DEBUG_MODE_ENABLED` environment variable and set it to `true`.

-If you can not solve the problems, you can post an [issue](https://github.com/erikw/tmux-powerline/issues?state=open) and be sure to include relevant information about your system and script output (from bash -x) and/or screenshots if needed.
+If you can not solve the problems, you can post an [issue](https://github.com/erikw/tmux-powerline/issues?state=open) and be sure to include relevant information about your system and script output (from `./doctor.sh` and/or `bash -x`) and/or screenshots if needed.
 Be sure to search in the [resolved issues](https://github.com/erikw/tmux-powerline/issues?page=1&state=closed) section for similar problems you're experiencing before posting.